Whole-body End-Effector Pose Tracking

 Model-based approaches, such as Model Predictive Control (MPC), have shown precise control on flat terrain by leveraging accurate models of the robot and its environment \cite{full_mpc_belliscoso, full_mpc_sleiman}.
 However, solving MPC's control problem in real-time for legged manipulators often requires the use of simplified models \cite{mpc_with_centroidal_dynamics, zmp}, which increases vulnerability to unexpected disturbances such as slipping or unplanned contacts.

-In contrast, the learning-based control strategy of Reinforcement Learning (RL) has emerged as a robust alternative, directly learning control policies through interactions in simulation, for locomotion \cite{Hwangbo_2019, Lee_2020, margolis2022walktheseways} and whole-body control \cite{fu2022deepwholebodycontrollearning}.
-Unlike MPC's two-stage planning and tracking, this approach creates end-to-end control policies that map sensory inputs directly to motor commands, enabling improved resilience to external disturbances due to the introduction of environmental variability during training~\cite{deepMimic, isaacgym, loco_on_sand}.
+In contrast, the learning-based control strategy of Reinforcement Learning (RL) has emerged as a robust alternative, directly learning control policies through interactions in simulation for locomotion~\cite{Hwangbo_2019, lee2020learning, margolis2022walktheseways} and whole-body control~\cite{fu2022deepwholebodycontrollearning}.
+RL enables improved resilience to external disturbances compared to MPC because of environmental variability during training~\cite{deepMimic, isaacgym, lee2020learning}.
 Research on legged robots, whether using legs \cite{arm2024pedipulateenablingmanipulationskills, cheng2023legsmanipulatorpushingquadrupedal} or attached arms \cite{fu2022deepwholebodycontrollearning, portela2024learningforcecontrollegged}, demonstrate that RL techniques can achieve effective end-effector position tracking across a large workspace through agile whole-body behavior.
-Although effective in outdoor and slippery terrains, these approaches are unsuitable beyond basic flat terrain and lack orientation tracking.
+Although effective in outdoor and slippery terrains, these approaches remain unsuitable beyond flat terrain and lack orientation tracking.

-In this work, we present a general-purpose whole-body controller for legged robots with an attached arm, designed to provide stable end-effector pose tracking across a large operational space.
+To address these shortcomings, we propose a general-purpose whole-body controller for legged robots with an attached arm.
+The controller is designed to provide stable end-effector pose tracking across a large operational space.
 Our approach includes a terrain-aware sampling strategy for end-effector pose commands, and for the robot’s initial configuration to ensure a smooth transition from a locomotion policy to the proposed whole-body controller.
 Experimental results show that the controller achieves precise tracking across varying terrains, such as stairs and slopes.
 Our key contributions are as follows: